Billy Miller (actor)

-William John Miller II (born September 17, 1979) is an American actor.
-He is best known for his soap opera roles as Billy Abbott on CBS' The Young and the Restless, and Jason Morgan and Drew Cain on ABC's General Hospital.
+William John Miller II (September 17, 1979 – September 15, 2023) was an American actor.
+He was recognized for his work on American soap operas, including his award-winning work as Billy Abbott on The Young and the Restless and his dual portrayals of Jason Morgan and Drew Cain on General Hospital.

 Early life and education

-Miller was born in Tulsa, Oklahoma, and grew up in Grand Prairie, Texas.
-As a child, Miller spent five years as a patient of Texas Scottish Rite Hospital for Children, an organization he now supports.
+William John Miller II was born in Tulsa, Oklahoma, and grew up in Grand Prairie, Texas.
+As a child, Miller spent five years as a patient of Texas Scottish Rite Hospital for Children, an organization he also supported.

-He attended Lamar High School in Arlington, Texas, and the University of Texas in Austin, Texas, where he received a communications degree and was one of only twenty students in the film department's intensive Production Sequence.
+Miller attended Lamar High School in Arlington, Texas, and the University of Texas in Austin, Texas, where he received a communications degree and was one of only twenty students in the film department's intensive Production Sequence.

 Career

 After graduating from college, Miller moved out to Los Angeles where he began working in the mail room of Industry Entertainment.
 His first break into acting came after he signed on with the Wilhelmina modeling agency.
 He appeared in six commercials, including two for Electronic Arts' The Sims.
 He also did commercials for JCPenney, Pizza Hut and pokerparty.com.

-At the age of 24, Miller screen-tested for the CBS Daytime soap opera As the World Turns, but due to bad management, he lost the audition, and subsequently the management and agency.
+At the age of 24, Miller screen-tested for As the World Turns, a soap opera on the CBS network; he lost the audition, citing bad management, and subsequently parted ways with his agency and management company.
 He took a two-year hiatus from acting after that experience.

 In 2006, Miller returned to acting, starring in an episode of CSI: NY.
-A year later, he landed the role of Richie Novak, the murdering and blackmailing brother of Annie Lavery on the ABC Daytime soap opera All My Children.
+A year later, he landed the role of Richie Novak, the murdering and blackmailing brother of Annie Lavery on All My Children, a soap opera on ABC.
 His first appearance was August 30, 2007.
 When news of the character's demise broke in August 2008, Miller began the audition process again.
-Barbara Bloom (Senior Vice President, Daytime, CBS Entertainment), Julie Hanan Carruthers (Executive Producer, All My Children), Marla Kanelos (former Script Writer, All My Children, now Associate Head Writer, The Young and the Restless), and screen-test partners Peter Bergman and Elizabeth Hendrickson were instrumental in helping him get the job at The Young and the Restless.
+Barbara Bloom (Senior Vice President, Daytime, CBS Entertainment), Julie Hanan Carruthers (Executive Producer, All My Children), Marla Kanelos (former script writer, All My Children, now Associate Head Writer, The Young and the Restless) and, screen-test partners Peter Bergman and Elizabeth Hendrickson, were instrumental in his casting at The Young and the Restless, where he was cast in the role of Billy Abbott.

-Miller's last appearance as Richie Novak on All My Children coincided with his first appearance as Billy Abbott on The Young and the Restless on September 19, 2008.
-He became the fourth contract actor to fill the role, a role that had been met with varying degrees of success in its three previous attempts to recast the part.
 Miller, who submitted the longest Emmy reel among all nominated performers (over 32 minutes long—an entire episode), was awarded for his work in an It's A Wonderful Life-styled episode of The Young and the Restless with his first nomination and win as Outstanding Supporting Actor in a Drama Series on June 27, 2010 as well as June 14, 2013.